 5. MimbleWimble (Mwc)

-MimbleWimble aims for robust privacy by default.
-Amounts are encrypted, addresses are not written to the blockchain, and activity appears as seemingly random inputs and outputs—collectively hindering tracing of individual users.
+MimbleWimble aims to provide stronger privacy by default.
+Amounts are encrypted, addresses are not written to the blockchain in the usual way, and activity appears as non-obvious input-output relationships, which makes tracing individual users more difficult.

 On Jan.
 8, 2026, MWC ranked 4,207th with a market value of $253.7 million, and tokens traded at $23.16.